 - Apple or pear (omit for low-FODMAP)

-- Lemon or orange wedges – citrus pairs beautifully with turkey
+- Lemon or orange wedges – citrus pairs beautifully with poultry

 - Carrot